eclipse/jnosql-aphrodite/README.md

 * number, where if it is a decimal, will become double, however, long.
 E.g.: `age = 20`, `salary =12.12`
 * string any character among two double quotes `"`.
 E.g.: name = "Ada Lovelace"
+* Convert: convert is a function where given the first value parameter, as number or string, it will convert to the class type of the second one.
+E.g.: `birthday = convert("03-01-1988", java.time.LocalDate)`
+* parameter: the parameter it has not a defined value on the query time, it'll replace in the execution time.
+The query is at `@` followed by a name.
+E.g.: `age = @age`

 ### START